genehynson/blank-node-app/README.md

 # blank-node-app
-An initialized nodejs app with no functionality
+An initialized nodejs app with no functionality.

 Includes babel and jest pre-configured.